Private Walter J. Dobek (1922–1944)

 Early Life & Family

-Walter John Dobek was born at 401 Porter Street in Wilmington, Delaware on the morning of September 28, 1922.
-(His birth certificate recorded his name as Waslaw Dobek, but all other known records are under the name Walter.)
-He was the ninth child of Peter Dobek (1881–1944) and Mary Dobek (1893–1926).
-Both parents were Polish, though Poland was not an independent country at the time they were born.
-According to the 1920 census, Peter was born in Russia and immigrated to the United States in 1901, while Mary had been born in Galicia (then part of Austria-Hungary) and arrived in the U.S. in 1902.
+According to the 1920 census, Peter Dobek was born in Russia and immigrated to the United States in 1901, while Mary Dobek had been born in Galicia (then part of Austria-Hungary) and arrived in the U.S. in 1902.
 The couple had settled in Delaware by 1911, when their first child was born.
 By January 1920, the family was living at 745 Maryland Avenue in Wilmington, Delaware.
-Peter was working as a laborer in a shipyard.
+Dobek’s father was working as a laborer in a shipyard, though he was described as a baker on Dobek’s 1922 birth certificate.

 Walter Dobek (left) with an unidentified soldier, probably taken stateside (Courtesy of the Wyszynski family)